naatebarber/enjin-reader/README.md

 # Build/run:

- - Drag `playsurvivalgames.sqlite` into this folder.
+ - Drag `playsurvivalgames.sqlite` (or whatever your enjin sqlite is called) into this folder.
  - Open a terminal and navigate to this dir.
  - Run the following in the terminal: